aardappel/lobster/docs/source/language_spec.md

-of `a` equals the corresponding field of `b` under the `==` of that field's type (`int` and `float` by value, strings by contents, class, vector and resource references by identity, function values by identity, nested structs by this same rule), and, for family structs, the dynamic types are equal;
+of `a` equals the corresponding field of `b` under the `==` of that field's type (`int` and `float` by value, strings by contents, class, vector and resource references by identity, function values by identity, nested structs by this same rule), and, for family structs, the dynamic types are equal and the fields the static type does not declare (those of the dynamic type) are equal slot by slot, numbers by value and references by identity;
 `a != b` is `not (a == b)`.
 Indexing `s[i]` reads element `i` (0-based, field order flattened) of a numeric struct; out of range is a runtime error; `s[i] = v` assigns it.
 Compound assignments `s += x` etc. apply